Skip to content

 Note

-Only standard members and above can perform command line copying operations.
+Only Standard Members and above can perform the copy command line operation.

-In addition to this export path, you can also use other log data export methods.
+Besides this export path, you can also use Other Log Data Export methods.

 Set Status Colors

 The system has preset default colors for status values.
-If you need to customize the colors displayed in the Explorer for different statuses, click Set Status Colors to modify them.
+If you need to customize the colors displayed for different statuses in the Explorer, you can click Set Status Colors to modify them.

 Note

-Only administrators and above can perform Explorer format configuration.
+Only Administrators and above can perform Explorer formatting configuration.

-Through format configuration, you can hide sensitive log content, highlight important log content, or quickly filter by replacing log content.
+Through formatting configuration, you can hide sensitive log content, highlight important log content, or achieve quick filtering by replacing log content.

 3. Add mapping rules, enter the following content and save:

-• Match Method: Select the match method (currently supports =, !=, match, not match).
+• Matching Method: Select the matching method (currently supports =, !=, match, not match);

-• Match Content: Enter the content to be matched (e.g., DEBUG).
+• Matching Content: Enter the content to match (e.g., DEBUG);

-• Display As: Enter the replacement display content (e.g., **).
+• Display As Content: Enter the replaced display content (e.g., **).

 Log Data Export

-In logs, you can first filter out the required data, and then export it as CSV, JSONL files or export it to dashboards, notes.
+In logs, you can first filter the required data and then export it as CSV, JSONL files, or export to a dashboard or notebook.

-To export a specific log, open the log details page and click the in the upper right corner.
+If you need to export a specific log, you can open the detail page of that log and click the in the upper right corner.

-For more details, refer to Advanced Link Configuration.
+For more details, refer to Advanced Linkage Configuration.